karatekid/thrift_js_cpp_template/README.md

 ## Make it your own

-Before you do anything, start by forking this repo.
+Before you do anything, start by making a new repo, cloning it, cloning this repo, and copying it into your new repo.
+This will allow you to start a new project with it's own separate remote.
 Once you do that, you have a couple things that need doing.

 * Creating thrift files to define the interface between your C++ backend and